The Dukes of Stratosphear: Origins and early influences

 As a teenager listening to psychedelic records, XTC leader Andy Partridge was particularly fond of Pink Floyd's "See Emily Play" (1967), Tomorrow's "My White Bicycle" (1967), and the Moles' "We Are the Moles" (1968).
-Partridge viewed psychedelic music as a "grown-up" version of children's novelty records, believing that many acts were trying to emulate those records that they grew up with: "They use exactly the same techniques—sped-up bits, slowed-down bits, too much echo, too much reverb, that bit goes backwards. ...
+Partridge viewed psychedelic music as a "grown-up" version of children's novelty records, believing that many acts were trying to emulate records that they grew up with: "They use exactly the same techniques—sped-up bits, slowed-down bits, too much echo, too much reverb, that bit goes backwards...
 There was no transition to be made.
 You go from things like 'Flying Purple People Eater' to 'I Am the Walrus'.
 They go hand-in-hand."
-He also held a preference for British psychedelia rather than its American variant: "In the States, it was all about reaction to the Vietnam War.
+He also held a preference for British over American psychedelia: "In the States, it was all about reaction to the Vietnam War.
 The music was dark and brooding, filled with angry distortion."
 In 1975, he considered renaming his fledgling band the Helium Kidz to "the Dukes of Stratosphear", but he thought "it was too flowery and people would think we were a psychedelic group. ...
 We needed a fast inventive name."
+The band instead became XTC.